Ruhollah Khomeini: Iran–Iraq War

+Fatwa against Kurdish rebels

+On 19 August 1979, Khomeini issued a fatwā (juristic ruling) declaring jihad (war) against Kurdish rebel groups, primarily the Democratic Party of Iranian Kurdistan (KDPI) and Komala.
+The decree followed the Battle of Paveh, where Kurdish militants had besieged government-held positions.
+Khomeini designated the insurgents as mohareb (those who wage war against God).
+Following the decree, Revolutionary Judge Sadegh Khalkhali conducted rapid, summary trials in Sanandaj, Paveh, Marivan, Saqqez, and Mahabad resulting in the execution of hundreds of individuals accused of counter-revolutionary activities.
+According to Amnesty International, approximately 10,000 people were killed during the broader conflict (1979–1983), with thousands sentenced to death in summary proceedings.

 Fatwa against chemical weapons

 In an interview with Gareth Porter, Mohsen Rafighdoost, head of the Islamic Revolutionary Guard Corps from 1982 until 1989, insisted Khomeini had opposed his proposal for beginning work on both nuclear and chemical weapons by a fatwa which had never been made public in details of when and how it was issued.

 Rushdie fatwa

 I would like to inform all the intrepid Muslims in the world that the author of the book entitled The Satanic Verses, which has been compiled, printed and published in opposition to Islam, the Prophet and the Qur'an, as well as those publishers who were aware of its contents, have been declared madhur el dam [those whose blood must be shed].
 I call on all zealous Muslims to execute them quickly, wherever they find them, so that no-one will dare to insult Islam again.
 Whoever is killed in this path will be regarded as a martyr.

 In early 1989, Khomeini issued a fatwā (juristic ruling) calling for the assassination of Salman Rushdie, an India-born British author.
-Rushdie's book, The Satanic Verses, published in 1988, was alleged to commit blasphemy against Islam.
+Rushdie's book, The Satanic Verses, published in 1988, was alleged to have committed blasphemy against Islam.
 Khomeini's fatwā required not only Rushdie's execution, but of "all those involved in the publication" of the book.

 Khomeini's fatwā was condemned across the Western world by governments on the grounds that it violated the universal human rights of free speech and freedom of religion.
 The fatwā has also been attacked for violating the rules of fiqh by not allowing the accused an opportunity to defend himself, and because "even the most rigorous and extreme of the classical jurist only require a Muslim to kill anyone who insults the Prophet in his hearing and in his presence."

-Although Rushdie publicly regretted "the distress that publication has occasioned to sincere followers of Islam", the fatwa was not revoked.
+Rushdie publicly regretted "the distress [The Satanic Verses] occasioned to sincere followers of Islam".
 The fatwa was followed by a number of killings and attempted killings.
 Hitoshi Igarashi, the Japanese translator of the book, was stabbed to death in 1991.
 Rushdie himself and two other translators of the book survived murder attempts, the last (in Rushdie's case) in August 2022.
-The fatwa and subsequent unrest also coincided with a surge in sales for Rushdie's work.
+The fatwa and subsequent unrest coincided with a surge in sales for Rushdie's work.